fffffreedom/network/iptables/iptables-wiki.md

 - OUTPUT: Packets sent from the machine itself will be visiting this chain.
 - POSTROUTING: Routing decision has been made.
 Packets enter this chain just before handing them off to the hardware.

+Each rule in a chain contains the specification of which packets it matches.
+It may also contain a target (used for extensions) or verdict (one of the built-in decisions).
+As a packet traverses a chain, each rule in turn is examined.
+If a rule does not match the packet, the packet is passed to the next rule.
+If a rule does match the packet, the rule takes the action indicated by the target/verdict, which may result in the packet being allowed to continue along the chain or it may not.
+Matches make up the large part of rulesets, as they contain the conditions packets are tested for.
+These can happen for about any layer in the OSI model, as with e.g. the --mac-source and -p tcp --dport parameters, and there are also protocol-independent matches, such as -m time.

+The packet continues to traverse the chain until either:
+1. a rule matches the packet and decides the ultimate fate of the packet, for example by calling one of the ACCEPT or DROP, or a module returning such an ultimate fate; or
+2. a rule calls the RETURN verdict, in which case processing returns to the calling chain; or
+3. the end of the chain is reached; traversal either continues in the parent chain (as if RETURN was used), or the base chain policy, which is an ultimate fate, is used.

+Targets also return a verdict like ACCEPT (NAT modules will do this) or DROP (e.g. the REJECT module), but may also imply CONTINUE (e.g. the LOG module; CONTINUE is an internal name) to continue with the next rule as if no target/verdict was specified at all.